How have you been my favorite people?

 Kavita: I don’t think mine can be named as any style by any standards.
 But I think I try to do maximum with minimum!

 Where do you get the inspiration from:

 Kavita: My inspiration in life has been my Mother.
-I admire her for her enthusiasm to do DIY greeting cards, writing small poems etc., giving personal touches to her home at the young age of 91.
-Since childhood, I have been watching her putting in her best efforts making four walls into a Home!
-I also like to browse design blogs like yours, design/ interior magazines, websites, sharing ideas with like-minded friends, love to visit people & see how they keep/decorate their homes, decor shops.
+I admire her for her enthusiasm to do DIY greeting cards, writing small poems, etc., giving personal touches to her home at the young age of 91.
+Since childhood, I have been watching her putting in her best efforts to make four walls into a Home!
+I also like to browse design blogs like yours, design/ interior magazines, and websites, share ideas with like-minded friends, love to visit people & see how they keep/decorate their homes, and decor shops.